Diary Entry

 In the morning we wait for Constantine in bright sunshine and worry about the water level of the rivers.
 It looked barren from the plane and the weather doesn’t promise water either.

-The Urals arrive three hours later than agreed, packed with luggage and a family with a son and a daughter in the loading area, where we joined them.
-This monstrous truck had wheels big enough to drive through any river and was heavy enough to just plow every tree in the way.
+The Ural arrives three hours later than promised, packed with luggage and a family with a son and a daughter in the loading area, where we join them.
+This monstrous truck has wheels big enough to drive through any river and is heavy enough to just plow every tree in the way.

-The Urals struggle through the moss of a mosquito-infested forest.
+The Ural struggles through the moss of a mosquito-infested forest.
 Some fallen trees need to be removed.
 A chainsaw is already available just in case.
 The chain jumps, but can be repaired.
 In the distance we see beautiful lakes, masses of cranberries sprout beneath us and clouds of mosquitoes buzz around us.

 Our anti-mosquito remedy saves us from certain death by bleeding out.
 At 11 p.m. in the dim light, there is a pause and faster than we can watch a campfire is pounding and pots and bags are brought out for a sumptuous supper.
 Constantine spends a round of vodka.
 We reciprocate with whiskey and guitar playing.